-In the performance of its oversight function, the Audit Committee has reviewed and discussed the audited financial statements for the fiscal year ended March 3, 2024 with management and with CohnReznick LLP, the Company's independent registered public accounting firm for the 2024 fiscal year.
-The Audit Committee has also discussed with the independent registered public accounting firm the matters required tobe discussed by the applicable requirements of the Public Company Accounting Oversight Board and the Securities and Exchange Commission.
-This discussion included, among other things, the quality of the Company's accounting principles, the reasonableness of significant estimates and judgments, and the clarityof disclosure in the Company's financial statements, including the disclosures relating to critical accountingpolicies and practices used by the Company.
-The Audit Committee has reviewed permitted services under therules of the Securities and Exchange Commission as currently in effect and discussed with CohnReznick LLP their independence from management and the Company, and the Audit Committee has considered whether the provision of non-audit services by the independent registered public accounting firm to the Company is compatible with maintaining such firm's independence and has discussed with CohnReznick LLP their independence.
+In the performance of its oversight function, the Audit Committee has reviewed and discussed the audited financial statements for the fiscal year ended March 2, 2025 with management and with CohnReznick LLP, the Company's independent registered public accounting firm for the 2025 fiscal year.
+The Audit Committee has also discussed with the independent registered public accounting firm the matters required to be discussed by the applicable requirements of the Public Company Accounting Oversight Board and the Securities and Exchange Commission.
+This discussion included, among other things, the quality of the Company's financial statements, including the disclosures relating to critical accounting policies and practices used by the Company.
+The Audit Committee has reviewed permitted services under the rules of the Securities and Exchange Commission as currently in effect and discussed with CohnReznick LLP their independence from management and the Company, and the Audit Committee has considered whether the provision of non-audit services by the independent registered public accounting firm to the Company is compatible with maintaining such firm's independence and has discussed with CohnReznick LLP their independence form the management and the Securities accounting firm to the company is compatible with maintaining such firm's independence and has discussed with CohnReznick LLP their independence form the independence and has discussed with CohnReznick LLP their independence form the independence and has discussed with CohnReznick LLP their independence form the independence and has discussed with CohnReznick LLP their independence and has discussed with CohnReznick LLP their independence and has discussed with CohnReznick LLP their independence.

 The members of the Audit Committee are not professionally engaged in the practice of auditing or accounting.
-The Audit Committee's considerations and discussions referred to above do not assure that the audit of the Company's financial statements for the fiscal year ended March 3, 2024 has been carried outin accordance with the standards of the Public Company Accounting Oversight Board or that the financial statements are presented in accordance with generally accepted accounting principles.
+The Audit Committee's considerations and discussions referred to above do not assure that the audit of the Company's financial statements for the fiscal year ended March 2, 2025 has been carried out in accordance with the standards of the Public Company Accounting Oversight Board or that the financial statements are presented in accordance with generally accepted accounting principles.

-Based upon the review and discussions described in this Report, and subject to the limitations on the role and responsibilities of the Audit Committee referred to above and in the Charter, the Audit Committee has recommended to the Board that the audited financial statements be included in the Company's Annual Report on Form 10-K for the fiscal year ended March 3, 2024 for filing with the Securities and Exchange Commission.
+Based upon the review and discussions described in this Report, and subject to the limitations on the role and responsibilities of the Audit Committee referred to above and in the Charter, the Audit Committee has recommended to the Board that the audited financial statements be included in the Company's Annual Report on Form 10-K for the fiscal year ended March 2, 2025 for filing with the Securities and Exchange Commission.

+Audit Committee

-Audit Committee Carl W. Smith, Chair Dale Blanchfield Emily J. Groehl Steven T Warshaw
+Carl W. Smith, Chair Dale Blanchfield Emily J. Groehl Steven T Warshaw